Host: Get Up, NBA Countdown & ESPN Radio

-Mike Greenberg is a host of ESPN’s morning show Get Up!.
-For almost two decades, sports fans woke up with Greenberg (“Greeny” as he is called) as half of ESPN Radio’s Mike & Mike, with co-host Mike Golic.
-Greenberg joined ESPN in September 1996 as an anchor for the launch of ESPNews.
+For almost two decades, sports fans woke up with Greenberg as half of ESPN Radio’s Mike & Mike, with co-host Mike Golic.
+Greenberg joined ESPN in September 1996 as an anchor for the launch of ESPNEWS.
 He later anchored SportsCenter for many years, even long after Mike & Mike launched on January 3, 2000.
-In 2016, Greenberg and Golic were inducted into the National Association of Broadcasters’ Broadcasting Hall of Fame.
+Greenberg and Golic were inducted into the National Association of Broadcasters’ Broadcasting Hall of Fame in 2016 and the National Radio Hall of Fame in 2018.
 Greenberg was also inducted into Northwestern’s Medill Hall of Achievement.

 Prior to joining ESPN, Greenberg worked as a reporter for SportsChannel Chicago and as a sports anchor/reporter for the regional cable news network CLTV in Chicago.
 In addition, Greenberg had worked for Chicago’s WSCR-Radio serving as a reporter covering events including the World Series and Super Bowl and talk show host.
 He was also a syndicated sports columnist for the California-based Copley News Service, writing a weekly column in the mid-1990’s and served as a sports anchor/reporter at Chicago’s WMAQ-Radio.

 Greenberg is a graduate of Northwestern University’s Medill School of Journalism.